rafalbromirski/ckeditor-moono-theme/README.md

 #CKEditor Moono Theme

 Moono is a light and dark (work in progress) template for CKEditor 4.
+More info about <a href="http://ckeditor.com/blog/ckeditor-4-skin-contest">skin contest</a>.

 ##Who did it?